Alex Mathie

 Alexander Mathie (born 20 December 1968) is a Scottish football manager, former professional footballer and sports radio co-commentator.

 He made over 200 appearances as a striker in a career that lasted from 1987 until 2007, notably playing in the Premier League with Newcastle United and Ipswich Town, and in the Scottish Premier League for Celtic and Dundee United.
-During his career he also played for Morton and Preston North End before finishing his professional career with York City.
-He became player-manager of Spennymoor United in 2003 but this job lasted only a few months, before he briefly returned to playing with non-league Pickering Town and then took over as player-manager of West Auckland Town.
-In 2004, he took the vacant managerial position at former club Pickering, and remained in this position until 2007.
+During his career, he also played for Morton and Preston North End before finishing his professional career with York City.
+He became player-manager of Spennymoor United in 2003.
+Still, this job lasted only a few months before he briefly returned to playing with non-League Pickering Town and then took over as player-manager of West Auckland Town.
+In 2004, he took the vacant managerial position at his former club, Pickering, and remained in this position until 2007.

 Club career

 Celtic

 Mathie graduated from Celtic Boys Club to turn professional with Celtic in May 1987.
 He made his first-team debut in a 2–1 home defeat to Motherwell on 11 February 1989.
 He made eleven appearances in the Premier Division in four seasons at Celtic Park.
 Under the stewardship of Billy McNeill, the "Bhoys" won the league title in 1987–88, before falling behind Old Firm rivals Rangers in 1988–89, 1989–90, and 1990–91.